 The task of explaining the main approaches to semantic theory in contemporary philosophy of language might seem to face an in-principle stumbling block.
 Given that no two languages have the same semantics—no two languages are comprised of just the same words, with just the same meanings—it may seem hard to say how we can say anything about different views about semantics in general, as opposed to views about the semantics of this or that language.
 This problem has a relatively straightforward solution.
 While it is of course correct that the semantics for English is one thing and the semantics for French something else, most assume that the various natural languages should all have semantic theories of (in a sense to be explained) the same form.
 The aim of what follows will, accordingly, be to introduce the reader to the main approaches to natural language semantics—the main views about the right form for a semantics for a natural language to take—rather than a detailed examination of the various views about the semantics of some particular expression.
 (For some of the latter, see names, descriptions, propositional attitude reports, and natural kinds.)

 One caveat before we get started: before a semantic theorist sets off to explain the meanings of the expressions of some language, she needs a clear idea of what she is supposed to explain the meaning of.
-This might not seem to present much of a problem; aren't the bearers of meaning just the sentences of the relevant language, and their parts?
+This might not seem to present much of a problem; aren’t the bearers of meaning just the sentences of the relevant language, and their parts?
 This is correct as far as it goes; but the task of explaining what the semantically significant parts of a sentence are, and how those parts combine to form the sentence, is an enterprise which is both far from trivial, and has important consequences for semantic theory.
+Indeed, most disputes about the right semantic treatment of some class of expressions are intertwined with questions about the syntactic form of sentences in which those expressions figure.
 Unfortunately, discussion of theories of this sort, which attempt to explain the logical form, or syntax, of natural language sentences, is well beyond the scope of this entry.
 As a result, figures like Richard Montague, whose work on syntax and its connection to semantics has been central to the development of semantic theory over the past few decades, are passed over in what follows.
-(Montague's essays are collected in Montague 1974; for a discussion of the importance of his work, see §3.3 of Soames 2010.)
+(Montague’s essays are collected in Montague 1974; for a discussion of the importance of his work, see §3.3 of Soames 2010.)

 The easiest way to understand the various sorts of propositional semantic theories is by beginning with another sort of theory: a theory of reference.